tingtingchung/AI.Mason/WK08: Explainable & Responsible AI.md

 [GPTs are GPTs: An Early Look at the Labor Market Impact Potential of Large Language Models by Tyna Eloundou, Sam Manning, Pamela Mishkin, and Daniel Rock](https://arxiv.org/abs/2303.10130)

 **Day 1: Explainable & Responsible AI**
-Couch your presentation in one or more of these big/sticky issues in AI: [AI Explorables](https://pair.withgoogle.com/explorables/)
+7-minute team presentations on the following topics (Section 2 teams with two separate listings can have double time) Couch your presentation in one or more of these big/sticky issues in AI: [AI Explorables](https://pair.withgoogle.com/explorables/)
 Teams 1 & 12: [TF Data Validation](https://www.tensorflow.org/tfx/guide/tfdv) and [ML Metadata](https://www.tensorflow.org/tfx/guide/mlmd)
 Teams 2 & 13: [Monk Skin Tone Scale](https://www.skintone.google/)